BrettyWhite/cryptoMessenger/README.md

 This is meant to be an easy to use asymmetric encryption library.
 I designed it with instant messengers in mind, but it should be usable for other purposes.

 With that out of the way, the purpose of this is not to be the **best** encryption available.
 There are plenty of libraries that are studied far more than this, such as the [Signal Library](https://github.com/signalapp/libsignal-service-java), which I urge everyone to look at.
-With that in mind, this was meant to convince developers who were going to abandon the thought of adding encryption due to complex integrations of lack of subject area knowledge to add it to their app.
+With that in mind, this was meant to convince developers who were going to abandon the thought of adding encryption due to complex integrations or lack of subject area knowledge to add it to their app.

 ### Encryption